 • Embarrassed about her poor posture

-When she came to the first consultation the client brought with her list of what she would like to achieve from her treatment with me:
+When Carol came to the first consultation she brought her list of what she would like to achieve from her treatment with us:

-The treatment I facilitated involved a number of separate but complimentary acting therapies.
+The treatment involved a number of separate but complimentary acting therapies.

 Firstly, lifestyle changes needed to be made – removing the mobile phone from bedroom and being not so attached to it during the day, as one example.

 Secondly, treatment involved changing to a more healthy diet, along with naturopathic supplements including a quality magnesium powder and flower essences for calming her down.

 Techniques to remove emotional blocks and gentle rocking movements (Rhythmic Movement Training developed by Dr. Harald Blomberg, a Swedish Psychiatrist) that integrate childhood reflexes and promote neural messaging and brain integration were also part of the treatment.

 Brain Gym and learning about her brain profile (developed by Carla Hannaford) with ear, eye, hand and foot dominance together with preferred hemisphere giving knowledge about how you learn or the challenges you can have academically.

 Anxiety of the type we see in this case study has to have a multifaceted approach.
 An improved digestive system improves the uptake of nutrients, improving all aspects of body functioning.